-The net asset value preceding a non-business period (weekends, official public holidays, and days on which the French markets and large-value payment systems are closed) takes interest accrued during this period into account.
+The calculation of the net asset value prior to a non-business period (weekends, official public holidays, and days on which the French markets and large-value payment systems are closed) takes into account interest accrued during this period.
 It is dated the last day of the non-business period.

-VI.3 - CREDIT RISK ASSESSMENT
+VI.3 -CREDIT RISK ASSESSMENT